Kore. Ydro.

 Kore.
-Ydro. were a rock/pop group from the Greek island of Corfu.
+Ydro. were an indie rock group from the Greek island of Corfu.

 Biography

 Kore.
 Ydro. (Κόρε. Ύδρο.) were formed in Corfu, Greece, during the autumn of 1993 by 15-year-old schoolmates Pantelis Dimitriadis, Giorgos Arvanitakis and Spiros Katagis.
 Konstantinos Amygdalos joined in 1997 and Spiros Katagis departed in 2000.
 Pianist/multi-instrumentalist Alexandros Makris joined in 2001, creating Kore.
 Ydro.’s music core with Dimitriadis.

 Kore.
 Ydro.'s early output was "no-fi" home recordings of trash aesthetics, peculiar live performances, "raw" video clips and humorous short "films".
 Their self-produced official debut If All Ever Ended Here [An Ola Telionan Edo] was released in March 2003 by the Greek label Wipeout Records in 515 copies.
 The downloadable-only mini album Seven Months Later [Efta Mines Meta] followed seven months later.

 February 2004 saw the release of the first official Kore.
 Ydro. video - also produced by the group - for the song "Your Kindness" [I Kalossini Sou], the highlight of If All Ever Ended Here.

 In February 2006, three years after the release of the critically acclaimed debut, Kore.
 Ydro. released Cheap Pop for the Elite [Ftini Pop ya tin Elit] (Φτηνή ποπ για την ελίτ) on a new label (Capitol/EMI).

 The album's title referred to the self-proclaimed "new post-erotic, post-christian, post-communist, post-progressive, post-post-punk manifesto" of the band.
 The album was recorded ahead of the EMI contract in the group's home studio in Corfu by Dimitriadis, Makris and three new members: drummer Alexis Apostolidis and the guitarists Spiros Spirakos and Nickos Varotsis, exempting Arvanitakis and Amygdalos from their musical obligations and leaving them free to concentrate on the group's visual arts activities which was always their main subject.